MooersLab/design-of-experiments-voice-in/README.md

-# design-of-experiments-voice-in
-Design of experiments related commands for Voice-In speech-to-text software
+# Design of experiments related commands for Voice-In speech-to-text software